dado1996/fs-fintech-test/notes.md

 Message:
 Dear customer.
 We are working on a solution to fix the issue related to your balance.
 We will notify you of the change as soon as possible

+# Scenario 4

+Problem: Transfer to another user doesn't get reflected on the recipient's account.
+And the value returns to its original state after refreshing the page

+Causes:

+- The frontend doesn't have a fetch request to a backend transfer service
+- The backend doesn't have a trasnfer service implementation

+Fixes:

+- Implement a feature to handle transfers between recipients
+- Create a fetch function to call the backend service for transfers

+Message:
+Dear customer.
+We are really sorry for what you're experiencing regarding transfers between users.
+We'll work as soon as possible to